ADAM-YAKUBU/ADAM-YAKUBU/README.md

 - 👋 Hi, I’m @ADAM-YAKUBU
 - 👀 I’m interested in software and web development
-- 🌱 I’m currently learning computer science
+- 🌱 I’m computer science student
-- 💞️ I’m looking to collaborate on developing softwar8
+- 💞️ I’m looking to collaborate on developing software
 - 📫 How to reach me adamyakubu1200@gmail.com

 <!---